-Because of the danger posed by commercial motor vehicles that transport hazardous materials, inspections will be performed on hazardous materials transporters during routine inspections and special details.
+Due to the danger posed by commercial motor vehicles that transport hazardous materials, inspections will be performed on hazardous materials transporters during routine inspections and special details.
 Inspections will focus on areas such as load securement, material packing integrity, and improper or no hazard communication.
+Field staff have received guidance on handling the presence of undeclared hazmat and will send an email to FMCSA.UndeclaredHM@dot.gov.
 Additionally, driver qualifications are scrutinized, including proper and valid class of license, endorsements, restrictions, and driver physical qualifications.
-All operators' licenses of vehicles transporting hazardous materials are file checked for warrants and validity.
+All operators' licenses of vehicles transporting hazardous materials, are file checked for warrants and validity.